flypup/duel-of-the-devs/README.md

 # Duel to the Devs

-A very rough demo can be played [here](http://flypup.github.com/game-off-2012/).
+Play the game [here](http://flypup.github.com/game-off-2012/).
 It's a [gh-pages](http://pages.github.com/) branch of this repo containing just the distribution files built with [yeoman](https://github.com/yeoman).

+The title and game are inspired by the 1983 kung-fu classic [Duel to the Death](http://www.youtube.com/watch?v=8utvOMioMro).
+We have not yet implemented all 72 techniques or 36 chambers featured in this film :expressionless: We've been expecting you!

 ## What We Use